 A native of the North Shore of Massachusetts, Julie Cleveland has been playing and composing at the piano for over 40 years.
 She earned her B.A. cum laude in Music from Bard College, where she apprenticed with internationally renowned composer and pianist Joan Tower.
-While at Bard, she also studied performance practice under cellist Luis Garcia-Renart, who studied with Pablo Casals and whose playing inspired Julie’s compositions for chamber ensembles featuring cello.
+While at Bard, she also studied performance practice under the late cellist Luis Garcia-Renart, who studied with Pablo Casals and whose playing inspired Julie’s compositions for chamber ensembles featuring cello.
 Ms. Cleveland holds an M.Mus. degree from New England Conservatory of Music in Boston, where she studied composition with composer Malcolm Peyton.
 Her theory studies were with Robert Cogan and the late James Hoffman and studied interpretive analysis with John Heiss, with whom she also studied the music of Stravinsky, Schoenberg, and Bartok.
 Ms. Cleveland’s compositions have been primarily for chamber ensembles and solo piano.
 She was commissioned by Christopher Washburne through the American Music Week Foundation to compose a work for him for trombone, which premiered at the Longy School of Music.
 She was again commissioned by the American Music Week Foundation in Tulsa, OK, where an evening of her works was presented.

 Julie Cleveland began teaching while an undergrad music major at Bard College, when a friend asked her to show her some songs on the piano.
 After college, she landed a job in publishing at Houghton Mifflin Company in Boston, but soon realized that music was her path and passion in life.
 She began her graduate studies in composition at New England Conservatory, and, while on a break from studies, was hired for her first piano instructor position at the Saratoga Guitar Workshop, in 1988.
 After earning her master’s degree in music from NEC, she moved back home to Cape Ann and founded her teaching studio—the Cape Ann Piano Studio—in Gloucester.